 The currency in Kuala Lumpur is the Malaysian ringgit.
+Printed denominations are straightforward and pleasantly easy to sort out.
+Coins are easy enough to handle, too.

 Currency in Malaysia is issued by the Bank Negara Malaysia (National Bank of Malaysia).
+Here's what you need to know:

 - Currency Code: MYR